What are Acrylic Lacquer paints?

-Whilst we try our hardest to make sure that our products are made from local materials, some things are just not manufactured here, so unfortunately we have to import those few items that we do not make ourselves.
+Whilst we try our hardest to make sure that our products are made from local materials, some things are just not manufactured here such as our tools and scenery products, so unfortunately we have to import those few items that we do not make ourselves.
 This equates to around 5% of our total product range.

 I have another question but it's not on the FAQ!

 If you have other questions, please contact us via our Contact Form and we will be in touch as soon as we possibly can to help.